jsenv/core/docs/assets/readme.md

 # Using asset ressources

-This documentation explains how jsenv expects you to reference non-js ressources.

-## Using import assertions

-Import assertions can be used to import JSON and CSS ressources.
+Import assertions can be used to on JSON and CSS ressources.

 ```js
 import json from "./data.json" assert { type: "json" }